JohnPaulinePineda/Portfolio_Project_50/docs/index.md

 [Regularization Algorithms](https://link.springer.com/book/10.1007/978-0-387-84858-7), in the context of neural network classification, are techniques used to prevent overfitting and improve the generalization performance of the model by imposing constraints on its parameters during training.
 These constraints are typically applied to the weights of the neural network and are aimed at reducing model complexity, controlling the magnitude of the weights, and promoting simpler and more generalizable solutions.
 Regularization approaches work by adding penalty terms to the loss function during training.
 These penalty terms penalize large weights or complex models, encouraging the optimization process to prioritize simpler solutions that generalize well to unseen data.
 By doing so, regularization helps prevent the neural network from fitting noise or irrelevant patterns present in the training data and encourages it to learn more robust and meaningful representations.

 [L1 Regularization](https://link.springer.com/book/10.1007/978-0-387-84858-7) adds a penalty term to the loss function proportional to the absolute values of the weights.
 It encourages sparsity in the weight matrix, effectively performing feature selection by driving some weights to exactly zero.
 This makes the process robust to irrelevant features by reducing their impact on the model.
 Despite these advantages, L1 regularization has drawbacks as a method including less stable solutions (the optimization problem with L1 regularization can have multiple solutions, leading to instability in the learned weights) and being not differentiable (the absolute value function used in L1 regularization is not differentiable at zero, which can complicate optimization).
 In the context of neural network classification, an alternate formulation involves implementing L1 regularization by applying a sign instead of an absolute function directly to the weights.
 By using the sign function, L1 regularization encourages weights to become exactly zero more readily than the traditional L1 regularization with the absolute function.
 This leads to sparser weight matrices, where many weights are effectively pruned, resulting in simpler and potentially more interpretable models.
 Computing the gradient of the absolute value function in traditional L1 regularization involves dealing with piecewise gradients, which can be computationally expensive, especially in deep neural networks with many weights.
 In contrast, using the sign function simplifies the gradient calculation, leading to potentially faster training and convergence.

+1. Neural network learning with L1 regularization was implemented with parameter settings described as follows:
+    * <span style="color: #FF0000">Learning Rate</span> = 0.01
+    * <span style="color: #FF0000">Iteration</span> = 5000
+    * <span style="color: #FF0000">Lambda Penalty</span> = 0.01
+2. The mean absolute weights learned at each layer showed a decreasing pattern toward the end of the iteration.
+3. The final cost estimate determined as 0.17995 at the 5000th epoch was not optimally low as compared to those obtained from other regularization methods.
+4. Applying parameter updates with L1 regularization, the neural network model performance is estimated as follows:
+    * <span style="color: #FF0000">Accuracy</span> = 94.47852
+5. The estimated classification accuracy was not optimal as compared to those obtained with other regularization methods.